 The FCC mainly handles international communication by telephone, radio, television, internet, etc. It also oversees the authorization of equipment using radio frequencies.
 Lastly, it examines equipment emitting radio frequency energy that could cause interference with other systems.

-The FDA, on the other hand, oversees equipment intended for the treatment, prevention, or diagnosis of diseases.
+The FDA, on the other hand, extends its oversight to equipment intended for the treatment, prevention, or diagnosis of diseases.
+FDA’s oversight includes various digital health technologies.

-One example of such authorization is Mobile MIM, a program capable of “allowing doctors to view and assess medical images that have been approved by the FDA”.
+One example of such authorization is Mobile MIM, a program whose software code is capable of “allowing doctors to view and assess medical images that have been approved by the FDA”.

 Another example is Mobisante, an app that is a “mobile ultrasound imaging system that will cost between $7,000 and $8,000 in full” and displays the ultrasound on a smartphone.